-Key Finding 2: A Majority of Companies Fail to Comprehensively Address Cocoa Production-driven Deforestation
+Key Finding 1: A Majority of Companies Lack Clear Commitments to Address Deforestation from Cocoa Production

 Strong and time-bound corporate commitments to ethical commodity production, sourcing, and financing are essential for action and accountability.
-Just over half (38/69) of SC companies have made at least one commitment to source sustainably produced cocoa.
-Of those, only eight had zero gross deforestation (ZGD) commitments in their cocoa supply chain (in alignment with the Accountability Framework) and three had commitments for zero net deforestation (ZND).
+Over half (41/65) of SC companies have made at least one commitment to source sustainably produced cocoa.
+Of those, only eight had time-bound zero gross deforestation (ZGD) commitments in their cocoa supply chain (in alignment with the Accountability Framework) and three had commitments for zero net deforestation (ZND).
 Out of the companies with ZGD commitments, the majority were privately owned and headquartered in Europe.

-Despite these companies having at least one commitment, there is much progress to be made as none of the SC companies had commitments that fully aligned with the Accountability Framework's recommendations.
-While seven of the eight companies with ZGD commitments had time-bound targets, only Mars and Chocolats Halba specified a cutoff date for forest conversion for 2008 and 2018, respectively.
+Despite these companies having at least one commitment, there is much progress to be made as none of the SC companies had commitments that fully aligned with the Accountability Framework's ("The Framework") recommendations.
+Only Mars and Chocolats Halba explicitly noted a cutoff date for forest conversion for 2008 and 2018, respectively.
+The CFI includes January 1, 2018 as the cutoff date for forest conversion for its signatories.

 All eight companies with ZGD commitments restricted those commitments to specific geographies (e.g., cocoa originating from certain countries, like Cote d'Ivoire and Ghana) and only half specified that the commitment applied to all direct and indirect suppliers.
 This contrasts with the Framework, which advocates for a commitment scope that covers companies' entire supply chains and/or clear rationales for excluded segments.

 Many of the SC companies lacked no-deforestation commitments but did have commitments to achieve certification for some or all of their supply chain volumes.
 While certification-based commitments can address deforestation, their production standards may not protect all types of ecosystems and may or may not include elements to ensure transparency and accountability across company subsidiaries, joint venture operations, and supply chains.
 In addition, the no-deforestation aspirations in these commitments are not identified by companies as primary goals and lack time-bound targets or deadlines.
-Out of the 38 companies with cocoa sustainability commitments, 14 included such ZGD aspirations embedded in commitments to certification.
+Out of the 31 companies with cocoa sustainability commitments for which ZGD was not the commitment goal, 20 included such ZGD aspirations embedded in commitments to certification, traceability, or general sustainable production.

-For companies seeking to strengthen their certification commitments and accompanying ZGD goals, developing stand-alone deforestation commitments, with time-bound targets and cut-off dates, can help drive meaningful action.
-14 Common certification systems can also be used to identify appropriate cut-off dates for no-deforestation commitments, as the Accountability Framework encourages companies to align with existing cutoffs.
-For instance, the Rainforest Alliance incorporates a 2014 cut-off date as a criterion for no-deforestation and no-conversion.
-15
+For companies seeking to strengthen their commitments with accompanying ZGD goals, developing stand-alone deforestation commitments, with time-bound targets and cut-off dates, can help drive meaningful action.14 Common certification systems can also be used to identify appropriate cut-off dates for no-deforestation commitments, as the Accountability Framework encourages companies to align with existing cutoffs.
+For instance. the Rainforest Alliance incorporates a 2014 cut-off date as a criterion for nodeforestation and no-conversion.15

-Out of the 22 companies aiming for no-deforestation by way of a commitment or aspiration, only Mars and Lindt & Sprüngli applied their commitments to their full supply chain (all geographies, all products, and all suppliers).
-The wide scope of commitment coverage suggests companies like Mars and Lindt & Sprüngli have greater control to monitor and verify compliance with their commitments.
-Most (18) of the 22 companies report quantitative progress made toward achieving their cocoa commitment in 2020.
+Out of the 30 companies aiming for no-deforestation by way of a commitment or aspiration, only six companies applied their commitments to their full supply chain (all geographies, all products, and all suppliers).
+Companies with commitments that apply to their global cocoa supply chain have greater control to monitor and verify compliance with their commitments.

+A majority (25) of the 41 companies with commitments report quantitative progress made toward achieving their cocoa commitment in 2020.

-&lt;sup>14 Accountability Framework.
-"How to write a strong ethical supply chain policy." accountability-framework.org/how-to-use-it/resources-library/how-to-write-a-strong-ethical-supply-chain-policy/
+14 Accountability Framework.
+"How to write a strong ethical supply chain policy." accountability-framework.org/how-to-use-it/resources-library/how-to-write-a-strong-ethical-supply-chain-policy/ commitments that incorporated some (but not all) Accountability Framework guidance.

-&lt;sup>15 Rainforest Alliance."
+15 Rainforest Alliance."
 Additional Details on Requirements for No conversion."
 2020.
-Accessed 25 Jan 2021. www.rainforest-alliance.org/business/wp-content/uploads/2020/06/Annex-12-Additional-Detail-On-Requirements-For-No-conversion.pdf
+Accessed 25 Jan 2021. www.rainforest-alliance.org/business/wpcontent/uploads/2020/06/Annex-12-Additional-Detail-On-Requirements-For-Noconversion.pdf